willemverbuyst/hexagon-grid-generator/README.md

 ## What is this?

-This is the TypeScript version of this [tool](https://github.com/willemverbuyst/hexagon-generator) (written with vanilla js).

 The Hexagon Generator is a tool to create the HTML and CSS needed to display a responsive grid of hexagons.

-A live version of the tool can be found here: https://willemverbuyst.github.io/hexagon-generator/

 !['screenshot of the hexagon genrator'](./img/hexagon_generator.png)